 A short-haired cat with striking blue eyes.

 Health and welfare issues

-Despite being a most attractive feature of these cats, surely a breed must be based on sound health where the combination of two of the animals with blue eyes should not result in severe problems.
+International Cat Care’s position is that, despite being a most attractive feature of these cats, a breed must be based on sound health, where the combination of two of the animals with blue eyes should not result in severe problems.

 We have limited the information about inherited disorders to those conditions that are known and proven to exist within a breed.
 For many breeders and many conditions, insufficient information may be available at this time to know whether any particular breed is necessarily free of any particular condition.

 In general, pedigree breeds use a much smaller gene pool for breeding than domestic cats and therefore have a higher risk of developing inherited disorders.
 In addition, a number of ‘newer’ pedigree breeds are derived from matings between one or more ‘older’ breeds, and in these situations perpetuation of inherited problems that were seen in older breeds is likely within the newer breeds.